 Wood displays are trending in the retail industry and will continue to do so in the foreseeable future.
 This should come as no surprise to those of you who follow the POP and retail industries.
-We are witnessing the popularity of wood displays across a wide range of vertical markets.
+We are witnessing the popularity of wood display stands across a wide range of vertical markets.
 It’s not just retailers like REI and grocery stores.
 It’s brands and retailers in food and beverage, apparel, toys, sporting goods, health and beauty, consumer electronics, and many other industries.
 In today’s blog we’ll discuss some of the reasons why wood displays are increasing in popularity, and we’ll share a few different examples of wood displays we’ve been designing and manufacturing which we hope will provide some inspiration to the wood groupies out there.

 1) Wood Prices Have Declined- Over the last 15 years, wood prices have declined on both a nominal and real basis.
 This phenomenon is true both for softwoods as well as hardwoods.
 Softwoods are used extensively in the construction industry for framing and similar uses, while hardwoods are more expensive and generally used for things like furniture and finishing.
 With nearly 10 years of weakness in residential and commercial construction industry, it’s easy to see why wood prices have declined during this period.